sjbylo/aba/README.md

       - Note that only RHEL 9 is supported for OCP v4.15+ as the latest version of oc-mirror only works on RHEL 9.
 - **Git repo**
    - Clone or copy this git repository (https://github.com/sjbylo/aba.git) to your *home directory* on the connected bastion (e.g. on a Fedora/RHEL laptop).
    - Ensure sudo is configured.
-Passwordless sudo is preferable.
+Password-less sudo is preferable.
 - **Pull Secret**
    - To install OpenShift, a secret is needed to allow access to and pull images from, Red Hat's registry.
 Copy your pull secret in JSON format to the file '~/.pull-secret.json' (in your $HOME directory).
       - A pull secret can be downloaded from https://console.redhat.com/openshift/install/pull-secret